shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Subtitles.md

 ## Task 2.1 Create Subtitle

-1\.
-Drag your video clip from your library to one of the available A/V channels.
-Except for the first channel.
+1\. **Drag** your video clip from your library to one of the available A/V tracks excluding the first track.
 ![Copy_Video](images/copy-vid-to-track.png)

 ![c](images/critical.png)
-**Caution**: Leave the first track for subtitles.
+**Caution: Leave the first track for subtitles.
 Tracks in Pinnacle Studio are like a stack of plates.
-The first track will be "on top" of tracks beneath it.
+The first track will be "on top" of tracks beneath it.**

-2\.
-Click Create Title denoted by the T symbol at the top of the timeline bar.
+2\. **Click** [Create Title] denoted by the T symbol at the top of the timeline bar.
 A Title Editor window will pop up.
 ![click T](images/click-title-editor.png)

-3\.
-Add your text under **Your Text Here**.
+3\. **Add** your text under **Your Text Here**.
 Position your text to a suitable position on screen within the white outer box.
 ![Enter Text](images/enter-text.png)